 How a Brutal Serial Murderer Became a Notorious Star

 Residents of Victorian Whitechapel had to contend with the same limitations as the remainder of Victorian London.
 There was one major factor that worked against them, however.
 Many of the residents there were hard-up and had more of a battle on their hands than just poverty.
 A shortage of wealth led to higher than normal acts of crime, many of which were violent in nature.
-Reaching the fifth birthday in this squalid corner of London was an achievement that 20% of children never managed to do.
+Reaching the fifth birthday in this squalid corner of London was an achievement that 20 percent of children never managed to do.
 And to make matters even worse, a heinous serial murderer was lurking in the shadows who would become known as Jack the Ripper.

 It was in these harsh conditions that prompted even dignitaries such as George Bernard Shaw to dedicated one of his well-known letters to the so-called Blood Money to Whitechapel.
 In it, he famously describes how an independent genius has taken matters into his own hands whilst the multitude did little more than look on and occasionally deride from quite some distance away.
 This Independent Genius was someone known by many names, but one captures his identity far better than any of the others.
 Even to this day, 130 years on, his true identity is not known.
 He is known the world over by the pseudonym Jack the Ripper.